Page Reviewed / Updated - June 2019

 The program is run at the local level through participating VA Medical Centers.
 See a list of participating VAMCs here.

-The veterans’ pension, which is called the Aid & Attendance benefit, is a program specifically designed for wartime veterans and their spouses.
-How it can be used to pay individuals to provide care for their aging parents is a little complicated.
+The veterans’ pensions, which are called the Aid & Attendance and Housebound benefits, are programs specifically designed for wartime veterans and their spouses.
+How they can be used to pay individuals to provide care for their aging parents is a little complicated.
 It is important to understand that the dollar amount of pension that a veteran or their spouse receives depends on their current, non-pension related income.
 The second important factor is when calculating income, the Department of Veterans Affairs allows the beneficiary to deduct all care related expenses from their income.
 This can include the cost of personal care assistance provided by an individual or home care agency.
 Therefore, an aging parent can hire their adult child as a private caregiver.
 The adult child invoices their parent for their caregiving services, the parent deducts those invoices from their income, and the VA increases their pension check by the amount of the invoices.
 While confusing and seemingly roundabout, this approach is well documented, legal, and encouraged by many VA benefits experts.
-Learn more about Aid & Attendance or connect with a VA Pension planning expert to determine if your family is eligible and to discuss if this approach can work for you.
+Learn more about the Aid & Attendance and Housebound Pensions or connect with a VA Pension planning expert to determine if your family is eligible and to discuss if either of these approaches can work for you.

 Unfortunately, these programs are not available in every state.
-Further limiting this option is the fact that some programs allow for consumer direction, but disallow family members.
+Further limiting this option is the fact that some programs allow for consumer direction, but do not allow family members to be hired.
 Finally, many of these programs are means-tested (this means eligibility is based on the financial resources of the participant).
 See a list of state programs that allow consumer direction here.

 Persons with life insurance policies with a death benefit valued at over $50,000 can use those policies to pay family members to provide care.
 As with many of the programs described in this article, the process is complicated.
 The policyholder, while living, engages in what is called a life settlement.
 A life settlement is the sale of one’s life insurance policy to a 3rd party while the policyholder is alive.
 The buyer pays the policyholder a lump sum amount, they take over paying the monthly premiums, and when the policyholder passes, they collect the full amount of the death benefit.
 In taking this approach, the original policyholder receives a lump sum of cash from their policy while they are alive.